Skip to content

 client_secret = "" # or ISTOTA_GOOGLE_WORKSPACE_CLIENT_SECRET env var

-The default scopes request read-only access to Drive, Gmail, and Calendar; add Sheets/Docs or write scopes explicitly via the scopes list:
+The default scopes offer read-only access to Drive, Gmail, Calendar, Sheets and Docs.

 [google_workspace]